Why do people answer questions on Stack Overflow?

 their time $T

-in order to get the satisfaction of helping others and
+in order to get the satisfaction of helping

-sharing knowledge $I
+others and sharing knowledge $I

 .
-Not everyone would make that trade, but
+Not everyone would make

-in their work schedule and
+bit of downtime in their work schedule and enjoy solving bite-sized

-get a better job.
-And there are
+to get a better job.
+And

-broader developer relations strategy.
+a broader developer relations strategy.
 But those are relatively rare

 edge cases.